Gunma's leafy, literary capital also has Japan's largest river running through it

 From the moment you exit the train station and see Zelkova Boulevard, you will understand why Maebashi calls itself the City of Greenery.
 The Tonegawa, the largest river drainage area and the second longest in Japan, also runs through the city.

-- A stroll along the Hirose River, a branch of the Tonegawa
+- A stroll along the Hirose River, a tributary of the Tonegawa

 - The taste of some great pork-based dishes

 How to Get There

 You can get to Maebashi directly via JR or by taking a Shinkansen and then a local line.

 From Tokyo Station , ride the Joetsu/Hokuriku Shinkansen to Takasaki Station, which takes an hour.
 From there, take the Ryomo Line to Maebashi Station (15 minutes).
 Alternatively, you can ride the JR Urban Rapid service from Ueno to Maebashi, which takes an hour and 45 minutes.

 A powerful wind that rolls over Mt Akagi from the north keeps Maebashi one of the sunniest places in Japan

 The Meiji Emperor and the Imperial family stayed in the Rinkokaku